 This must be done from within Twitter, and it’s not a Twitter app.

-Even if you attempt to remove the Twitter-to-Facebook connection from within Facebook (see the app page here), you’ll merely be told it must be done on Twitter.
+Even if you attempt to remove the Twitter-to-Facebook connection from within Facebook, you’ll merely be told it must be done on Twitter.
 A link is given, which will take you to the correct place provided you’re logged into the Twitter account in question.
 If you want to log directly into Twitter to disconnect from Facebook (as I did), you may mistakenly go to the “Apps” tab, which is not where you’ll find the solution.
 You must go into Settings->Profile and at the very bottom right you’ll see the connection to Facebook.
 Mousing over the area will show you a “Disconnect” link, which is all you have to click in order to disconnect Twitter from Facebook.

 The technique is basically the same for personal Facebook profiles and business or band pages.
 The only difference would have been in the setup process, in which you would have logged into Facebook with your personal account to connect to a page you admin.
 Logging into the Twitter account in question should still work according to the method above.